All Episodes

 A hardship post it is not.

-Camp David comes equipped with 24 hour guard service, including fighter jets to keep gawkers and riffraff out of sight.
+Camp David comes equipped with 24-hour guard service, including fighter jets to keep gawkers and riffraff out of sight.

 But that seems to be not enough when stacked against Cape Cod.

-Not when for the first time in U.S. history the country's credit rating has been downgraded.
+Not when, for the first time in U.S. history, the country's credit rating has been downgraded.

-Say that they have little or no confidence in Washington's ability to repair the economy, up from half in October of last year.
+Not when nearly three-quarters of Americans polled say that they have little or no confidence in Washington's ability to repair the economy, up from half in October of last year.

 Obama shouldn't quit his visit to America at midweek.

-I'll be so bold as to suggest that if his family really has a hankering for the vineyard, which will mark their third straight summer outing there, then by all means let them go, but he's got to stay behind.
+I'll be so bold as to suggest that if his family really has a hankering for the vineyard, which will mark their third straight summer outing there, then by all means, let them go.

 This is no time for the president to dwell in splendid seclusion among the rich and famous.